 Our responsibilities extend beyond the audit of the financial statements.
 The Code requires auditors to provide judgements and conclusions on the four dimensions of wider-scope public audit.
 Our audit work over the wider scope audit dimensions compliments our financial statements audit.
+We have outlined our work around the wider scope audit dimensions in more detail further in this report.

+Financial management

+Financial sustainability

-Financial management Financial sustainability Governance and transparency Value for money We conclude on the effectiveness of financial management arrangements.
+Governance and transparency

+Value for money

+We conclude on the effectiveness of financial management arrangements.
 This includes considering whether there is sufficient financial capacity and resources, sound budgetary processes and whether the control environment and internal controls are operating effectively.

 We consider the medium and longer term outlook to determine if planning is effective to support service delivery.
 This will focus on the arrangements to develop viable and sustainable financial plans.
 We review the adequacy of governance arrangements.
-In particular, we consider and report on; whether these are appropriate and operating effectively and that there is effective scrutiny, challenge and transparency on decision- making.
+In particular, we consider and report on; whether these are appropriate and operating effectively and that there is effective scrutiny, challenge and transparency on decision-making.

 We consider whether value for money can be demonstrated in the use of resources.
 This includes the extent to which there is an alignment between spend, outputs and outcomes delivered and that there is a clear focus on improvement.